What is Chainsaw Bar Oil and When to Use it?

 Standard Bar Oil

 The first step is to check your chainsaw’s operating manual and find the manufacturer’s recommended oil.
 This will likely be a standard bar oil.
 This type of oil is very ‘sticky’ because it needs to stay in place even when the chain is spinning at fast speeds.
-Selecting an oil that isn’t designed for chainsaws means you will lose more oil as it leaks (or slings) during use.
+Selecting an oil not designed for chainsaws means you will lose more oil as it leaks (or slings) during use.

 There are other oil substitutes that you can use if you don’t have any standard bar oil on hand, but these each have their own advantages and disadvantages.
 The use of alternate bar oils can void your chainsaw’s warranty.